 Information that was once shared through basic text documents, PowerPoints, or emails is now being shared through video.

 “Asynchronous video streaming,” or one-to-many online video, continues to gain popularity as a tool for effective communications.
 Enterprise businesses are rapidly adopting this type of video technology in addition to their existing “synchronous video” unified communications (UC) solutions.
-More and more organizations are using streaming video to expand the reach of employee training sessions, making all-hands employee town hall meetings available online, and even for enabling employees to share best practices with each other at scale.
+More and more organizations are using streaming video to expand the reach of employee training sessions, making all-hands employee meetings available online, and even for enabling employees to share best practices with each other at scale.

 Video Sprawl Behind the Firewall

-According to the recent WR survey, more than 80% of organizations that are frequently streaming video say that they agree video streaming is a threat to the health of their internal computing networks.
+According to the recent WR survey, more than 80% of organizations that are frequently streaming video say that they agree internal video streaming is a threat to the health of their corporate computing networks.
 And, unsurprisingly, more than two-thirds say that, when evaluating a streaming video investment, the capability to distribute video without harming the corporate network is very important.

-CIOs know all too well that optimizing the flow of critical business data through company networks is a complex issue, and while optimizing those networks to safely support streaming video is a pressing concern, the good news is that a video platform built on modern streaming protocols can deliver high-definition video content over existing network infrastructures, making expensive WANop investments unnecessary.
+CIOs know all too well that optimizing the flow of critical business data through company networks is a complex issue, and while optimizing those networks to safely support streaming video is a pressing concern, the good news is that an enterprise video platform built on modern streaming protocols can deliver high-definition video content over existing network infrastructures, making expensive WANop investments unnecessary.

 CIOs considering technologies to support expanded adoption of streaming video within their organizations are looking for enterprise video streaming services that rely less on opening up bandwidth and more on intelligent streaming that won’t cause bandwidth crunch.
-Here are six capabilities to look for in a video streaming solution that will allow you to scale video streaming on your network without compromising its performance:
+Here are six capabilities to look for in a streaming solution that will allow you to scale video streaming on your corporate network without compromising its performance: